Pregnancy, births and maternity: policy context

 Maternal and infant wellbeing

-All maternity units and community NHS services in Scotland have either received or are working towards UNICEF Baby Friendly Initiative (BFI) accreditation.
+All maternity units and community NHS services in Scotland received UNICEF Baby Friendly Initiative (BFI) accreditation in 2018.

 Each new child born in Scotland received a baby box of essential items for a child’s first weeks and months to support parents.